The Best Ways to Explore Sydney Harbour in 2023

 Can you swim in Sydney Harbour?

-What are some lesser-known spots to explore around Sydney Harbour?
+What are some less-known spots to explore around Sydney Harbour?

 Are there any affordable boat tours of Sydney Harbour?